The Nebraska football sellout streak is a lie

 Husker football is on its fifth coach in the past 20 years, and those hires have ranged from raving lunatic, to an entitled native son, and now another NFL washout.
 Mike Riley oversaw the last 10-win season and bowl game appearance, and the only top-five ranking the team has come close to is “most dead money among college athletic departments.”
 (We certainly know the volleyball team didn’t contribute to that ledger.)

 The Huskers are 7-point dogs to the Minnesota Golden Gophers tonight in Minnesota, and I fully expect them to get boatraced, because the past 20 years have drained all optimism from my body.
-I mean Scoot Frost and the school sued for the right to play football during COVID, and won three games.
+I mean Scott Frost and the school sued for the right to play football during COVID, and won three games.
 Hell, the COVID year was reason enough to end the sellout streak.

 At the very least, deading the streak would inject some much-needed humility into the program, because until the atmosphere for a Nebraska football game reaches volleyball levels at Memorial Stadium, the sellout record is good for nothing but bar trivia.